jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 Legendary Planeswalker - Clea
 Nevron spells you cast cost {1} less to cast.
 [+2]: Create a 1/1 colorless Nevron creature token.
-[-2]: Search your library for a Nevron card, reveal that card and put it into your hand.
+[-2]: Search your library for a Nevron creature card, reveal that card and put it into your hand.
 [-4]: Exile target nonland permanent.
 Create a token that's a copy of that permanent, except it is a Nevron in addition to its other types.
 [-10]: Gain control of all creatures target opponent controls.
 ```